Micro-Biology/Basic_BASH-_for_Q2/README.md

     cd ..

-For example assuming you opened a terminal and ran these scripts you would first be taken to the home directory ('~'), then to '~/QiimeScripts', and then to '~/QiimeScripts/QiimeScripts', and then back to '~/QiimeScripts'.
+For example assuming you opened a terminal and ran these scripts you would first be taken to the home directory, then to 'QiimeScripts', and then to 'QiimeScripts/QiimeScripts', and then back to 'QiimeScripts'.

 But wait you're saying you got an error when running 'cd ~/QiimeScripts':